 Editor, The Differential: Cardiology

-Educated at Indira Gandhi Medical College (Shimla, India), he completed his medical and cardiology training at the All India Institute of Medical Sciences (New Delhi, India), Cooper University Hospital (Camden, NJ), and Hennepin County Medical Center and Minneapolis Heart Institute (Minneapolis, MN).
-He served as a clinical and research fellow in interventional cardiology at Beth Israel Deaconess Medical Center, and a clinical fellow in medicine at Harvard Medical School (Boston, MA).
-He then completed a year of advanced interventional and structural cardiology fellowship at Houston Methodist DeBakey Heart and Vascular Center, Houston Methodist Hospital (Houston, TX).
+Educated at Indira Gandhi Medical College in Shimla, India, he completed medical and cardiology training at the All India Institute of Medical Sciences in New Delhi, India, Cooper University Hospital in Camden, New Jersey, and Hennepin County Medical Center and Minneapolis Heart Institute in Minneapolis, Minnesota.
+He served as a clinical and research fellow in interventional cardiology at Beth Israel Deaconess Medical Center, and a clinical fellow in medicine at Harvard Medical School in Boston, Massachusetts.
+He then completed a year of advanced interventional and structural cardiology fellowship at Houston Methodist DeBakey Heart and Vascular Center, Houston Methodist Hospital in Houston, Texas.

-He is also the author of the poetry book, “Ibadah” that was released on Amazon and Barnes & Noble, and launched in collaboration with Cleveland Clinic Arts and Medicine Institute on Valentine’s Day, 2020.
+He is also the author of the poetry book, “Ibadah” that was released on Amazon and Barnes & Noble, and launched in collaboration with Cleveland Clinic Arts and Medicine Institute.